tencent cloud

 Note:

-During message sending, tags must be clearly specified for each message.
+When you send messages, a tag must be specified for each message.

 String tag = "yourMessageTagA";